-The Greater Moncton SPCA is Atlantic Canada's largest animal shelter, taking in more than 3,000 animals each year.
+The Greater Moncton SPCA is one of Atlantic Canada's largest animal shelters, taking in more than 2,000 animals each year.

 Our Mission Statement

 The Greater Moncton Society for Prevention of Cruelty to Animals (SPCA) was formed in 1955 by a small group of concerned citizens (headed by Mrs. Constance Hoover), who thought something should be done about the stray animals and cruelty towards animals in this area.
 The following year, SPCA (Moncton) Inc. was founded and built by Mrs. Hoover and her mother.

 For years, Mrs. Hoover ran the SPCA with help from close friends, primarily Mr. and Mrs. Sternbach, and Mrs. Rena Michahelles.
 In its infancy, the work was done on a volunteer basis.
 As funds became available, staff was put in place to run the shelter.